karandudeja/reminder-repo-maker-connector/README.md

 ## Repo made first on GitHub
 - Make a new repo, public/private, WITH initializing a readme file
-- Go the folder on the computer(local folder) inside which, I would like to clone this repo of Github, as a new folder with the same name as on the GitHub repo.
+- Go to the folder on the computer(local folder) inside which, I would like to clone this repo of Github, as a new folder with the same name as on the GitHub repo.
 - 'cd' to that folder in the Terminal
 - Go to the now newly created repo page, on GitHub
 - Use the 'Code' green button with a dropdown